Skip to main content

 Our MSc offers excellent training for future ecologists and conservationists.
 Its blend of theory and practical research skills, conservation management and legislation, and identifying emerging threats, will furnish you with the scientific knowledge, hands-on experience and adaptability that are highly valued by employers in today’s global job market.

-In particular, we expect many of our graduates to enjoy successful careers in research, ecological consultancy, and conservation policy and practice.
+We expect many of our graduates to enjoy successful careers in research, ecological consultancy, and conservation policy and practice.
 With its focus on practical training in both subject-specific and generic research skills, our MSc provides the ideal platform for further study and a career in academia.
-Students who choose the optional Science Communication module will learn how to translate science for a variety of audiences, opening up other exciting avenues, such as journalism, broadcasting and public engagement.

 Alongside sound scientific training, this course will enable you to develop transferable skills that are in high demand beyond ecology and conservation.
-In particular, skills such as data management, analysis and literacy; making complex research accessible to a wide audience; appraising alternative management proposals and policies; and devising evidence-based solutions to problems, are vital in a range of roles across the public, private and third sectors.
+Skills such as data management, analysis and literacy; making complex research accessible to a wide audience; appraising alternative management proposals and policies; and devising evidence-based solutions to problems, are vital in a range of roles across the public, private and third sectors.

 Placements